When Your Inner Voice Turns Against You

 You were protecting yourself in the only ways you knew how.

-And protection can evolve.
+And protection evolves.

 Why the Shame + Self-Blame Spiral Feels So Convincing